-Fire Cadets is a nationally recognised long term educational programme open to young people aged 13-18 from all backgrounds.
+Fire Cadets is a nationally recognised long term educational programme open to young people, aged 13-18 from all backgrounds.

-Fire Cadets will gain confidence to interact with the community and become ambassadors, teaching others about the importance of fire safety and consequences of anti-social behaviour like arson and making hoax 999 calls.
-There is a strong focus on social action and Cadet groups are supported to work on their own community projects.
-All cadets are expected to contribute regularly to these activities, which usually take place outside the session times.
+Fire Cadets will gain confidence to interact with the community and become ambassadors, teaching others about the importance of fire safety and consequences of anti-social behaviour, like arson and making hoax 999 calls.
+There is a strong focus on social action and the Fire Cadet groups are supported to work on their own community projects.
+All Fire Cadets are expected to regularly contribute to these activities, which usually take place outside the session times.

 Leicestershire Fire and Rescue Service currently runs units at:

-- Western Fire and Rescue Station (Aikman Avenue, Leicester) – Tuesdays 4.30 – 6.30 pm
+- Western Fire and Rescue Station – Tuesdays 16:30 – 18:30 hours

-- Central Fire and Rescue Station (Lancaster Road, Leicester) – Thursdays 4.30 – 6.30pm
+- Central Fire and Rescue Station – Thursdays 16:30 – 18:30 hours

-Also, adult volunteer instructors are always needed!
-If you are over 18 and interested in becoming a volunteer and supporting young people through their journey as a Cadet, then we’d be delighted to talk to you.
+Also, adult volunteer instructors are always needed.
+If you are over 18 and interested in becoming a volunteer and supporting young people through their journey as a Fire Cadet, we’d be delighted to talk to you.

 For more information on the Fire Cadets, please call the youth team on 0116 287 2241, or email email@example.com*.